Make your own natural Nut’n Seed Butter. Creamy or crunchy, spread the deliciousness with this recipe!

 Like milk and cookies, peanut butter and jelly sandwich is a classic.

 It’s likely one of the first things many of us ever made.
 Feeding ourselves with a hand-held, super simple, sweet and salty sammy.
+We can go a step farther and make your own nut butter.
+But first.

 Are nut butters healthy?